 The Superior Parts Cleaning System

 Unlike a jet spray washer that cleans parts by flooding them with a lukewarm chemical solution relying on high detergent concentration as its primary cleaning mechanism, StingRay's Power Wash Process is different.
 The Power Wash Process utilizes a low concentration of detergent and blasts parts with hydraulic impact force and high-temperature as its primary cleaning mechanisms.

 A low concentration of cleaning chemical enables the cleaning solution to last longer before supersaturation occurs and requires disposal.
 Using a low chemical concentration with Power Wash also increases the rinse effectiveness.
-Less chemical means easier rinsing, saving fresh water and shorten the rinse cycle time.
+Less chemical means easier rinsing, saving fresh water, and shortening the rinse cycle time.

 Jet Spray vs. Power Wash

 |Rinse Results||Poor because of high chemical use||Good because of low chemical use|

 Another key factor that differentiates the StingRay Power Washing Process from Jet Spray Washing is its Oscillating Solution Delivery System that is non-synchronous to the rotation of the turntable.
 This oscillating system assures that the blasted solution reaches all areas of the wash load that are otherwise blinded by stationary manifolds used in jet spray washers.